 SEO is one of many other steps to create an impactful online presence.
 An effective keyword strategy, coupled with a conversion-friendly website design, will nurture a long-term strategy for consistent new patient growth.

-Download our free eBook below that outlines ten more ways to get new patients from the Internet.
+Download our free eBook below that outlines four more ways to get new patients from the Internet.